Frequently Asked Questions

 I've heard that concentrating in Computer Science can be difficult.
 Why?

 Upper-level Computer Science courses (4000-or-above level) tend to have many more prerequisites than courses in other areas of Cognitive Science.
 For this reason, students wishing to concentrate in Computer Science must complete an extra step in the major declaration process.
-Meet with a faculty member in the CS department, who will review your planned coursework on the declaration worksheet and make sure that you will be able to complete all of the required prerequisites and the two 4000-or-above level courses in the time remaining before graduation.
-You may then meet with the Cognitive Science Program Coordinator to complete the declaration form.
+Meet with a faculty member in the CS department, who will review your planned coursework on the declaration worksheet and determine whether you will be able to complete all of the required prerequisites and the two 4000-or-above level courses in the time remaining before graduation.
+You may then schedule a meeting with the Cognitive Science Program Coordinator to complete the declaration process.

 Will I recieve a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S) in Cognitive Science?